laidlaw42/ableton-live-midi-remote-scripts/README.md

 - <b>Important</b>: you must use the value for decimal number when assigning MIDI notes/buttons, <u><b>DO NOT</u></b>
   use note values like these C3, D4, A1 etc., they won't work.
 There are tables to work it out from the note, but the software is much more efficient and accurate.
-- Save and close everything and either copy (recommended to keep backups here) or move the whole folder to the MIDI Remote Scripts folder:
+- Save and close everything and make a backup of your edited version, Live 9 compiles your scripts on launch, so you won't be able to make edits after it has done that.
+You've been warned.
+Don't let that effort be for nothing.
+-
+MIDI Remote Scripts folder:
   - For Windows users: `\ProgramData\Ableton\Live x.x\Resources\MIDI Remote Scripts\`
   - For macOS users:
     - Locate the Live application in Finder (typically `/Applications/`),